Frequently Asked Questions about visiting Discover

 There are two ways to plan your Discover visit, it depends whether you know what dates you might want to come on or if you want to browse all events:

-- To start with dates: On the homepage, click the ‘Build your Session Pass’ tab.
+- To start with dates: On the homepage, click the ‘Build your visit’ tab.
 On the calendar you can then choose different dates for an overview of events on that day, including whether they’re sold out.
-Once you’ve found the date you want, click the ‘start building my session pass’ button at the bottom, and you can select your times, events and tickets.
+Once you’ve found the date you want, click the ‘start building my visit’ button at the bottom, and you can select your times, events and tickets.

 - To browse all events: If you want to see an overview of events, visit the Things to See and Do page and scroll down to ‘Events and Exhibitions’.
 You can see everything we have coming up, and also filter events by things like age or school holiday period.
 When you click on an event, you’ll then have an option to see best availability and book tickets directly from the event page.